Skip to main content

 CSM Pulse20%

-If you haven’t set a CSM Pulse, that 20% is redistributed proportionally across the other five factors — accounts without a pulse score aren’t penalized.
+No CSM Pulse set?
+The 20% is redistributed proportionally across the other factors — accounts without a pulse aren’t penalized.

 Health tiers